BombzAway026/BombzAway026/README.md

 ~ Alfred's Playhouse fans

+~ Anti Xenogenders and/or Neopronouns

 #### Interact!
 (INT):
 ~ Object show fans

 ~ Friends of friends

+~ Xenogender and Neopronoun users

 ~ Anyone that likes the same things I do that don't fit my DNI!!